SGLKhanhChung/Cat-Dog-Classification/README.md

 # Cat and Dog Classification
  This project is done while studying Artificial Intelligence Base course at VNUHCM-University of Science.
-In this proẹct, we learn and build an image classifier from scratch to distinguish cat photos from dog photos.
+In this project, we learn and build an image classifier from scratch to distinguish cat photos from dog photos.

 # Tutorials
 - [Beginner-friendly Project Cat and Dog classification using CNN](https://www.analyticsvidhya.com/blog/2021/06/beginner-friendly-project-cat-and-dog-classification-using-cnn/)